Umbrina canariensis: Distribution

-Umbrina canariensis occursin the western Mediterranean, as far east as the Sicilian Channel and northeastern Atlantic to the Canary Islands, along most of the western African coastline from Gibraltar to central Namibia.
+Umbrina canariensis occurs in the western Mediterranean, as far east as the Sicilian Channel and northeastern Atlantic to the Canary Islands, along most of the western African coastline from Gibraltar to central Namibia.
 It is uncommon in northern Namibia and absent off southern Namibia and the west coast of South Africa caused by the cold Benguela Upwelling System.
 In the Western Indian Ocean it occurs from False Bay in Western Cape to Mozambique, it has also been reported from Pakistan.

 Habitat

 Umbrina canariensis is found in the waters of the continental shelf and upper slope waters, ranging from 50m to 300m in depth, over mud and sand substrates; the juvenile fish are found nearer the shore.
 It occurs near the shore in the surf zone and also out to more than 400m from the shore, and can also be found over rocky bottoms and in reefs below the low water mark.